captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Your support.
 ---
 ## SHARON:
-My...?
+My…?
 ---
 ## ROBYN:
-We recognize that it is hard to...
+We recognize that it is hard to…
 ---
 care for strangers.
 ---